Piano chords

-While learning to play piano (or keyboard, or synthesizer) I couldn’t find chord diagrams that fit the way my mind learns music, which is finding the chords for songs I like and then playing them by ear.
-1
+While learning to play piano (or keyboard, or synthesizer) I couldn’t find chord diagrams that fit the way my mind learns music, which is finding the chords for songs I like and then attempting to play them by ear,1 studying scales and melodic intervals for the more elusive ones.

 So I sat down, stood up, did some research, and made this one.